Incendo/cloud-docs/docs/annotations/index.md

 ## Command Methods

 Command methods are annotated methods that are used to construct and handle commands.
-The method has to be annotated with a `@CommandMethod` annotation that specifies the command syntax.
+The method has to be annotated with a `@Command` annotation that specifies the command syntax.
 The parsed command components are mapped to the method parameters.
 The parameters may also be mapped to [injected](#injections) values, such as the command sender instance,